Things to do in Bangkok with Kids

 Bangkok was once known as the ‘Venice of the East’ thanks to its large network of canals.
 One area where many of these khlongs or canals remain intact is Thonburi, which has maintained much of its original rustic charm.

-We booked a family tour of the area with tour company Expique.
-This began with cruising the criss-cross of canals to admire the old wooden bridges, ramshackle teak buildings and traditional temples.
+Taking a Canal Tour allows you to cruise the criss-cross of canals and admire the old wooden bridges, ramshackle teak buildings and traditional temples.

 Bangkok canals

-The tour was an absolute highlight of our Bangkok family trip and is definitely recommended.
-You can read our full review below.
+Our tour of the canals was an absolute highlight of our Bangkok family trip and is definitely recommended.
+It’s a great way to see a different side of Bangkok.

-No Bangkok family holiday is complete without a visit to Wat Phra Kaew and the Grand Palace.
+No visit to Bangkok is complete without a trip to The Grand Palace and Wat Phra Kaew.

 This sprawling complex of intricately decorated temples is home to the most sacred Buddhist temple in Thailand, and the highly revered Emerald Buddha.

-Top Tip: The temple complex is crowded with tourists, and with the hot weather it is best to plan to arrive early and don’t plan on staying too long if you are in Bangkok with family in tow.
+Top Tip: The temple complex is crowded with tourists, and with the hot weather it is best to plan to arrive early and don’t plan on staying too long if you have young kids in tow.

 Our kids enjoyed exploring the different buildings and posing for photos with the giant towering gate-keeperstatues.
 There was enough gold and glittering jewels to keep them impressed for a short time.

-From here we wandered to nearby Wat Pho, where the enormous reclining Buddha was a hit with the kids.
+From The Grand Palace, it’s a short walk to nearby Wat Pho, where the enormous reclining Buddha is a hit with the kids.

 You can make a donation to the temple and collect a jar of coins to distribute into the bowls lining the walls: one in each bowl for good luck.
 It keeps the kids amused while you admire the surroundings.